NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

     """
 }
 ```

+> **DSL2** <br>
+> The `nextflow.enable.dsl = 2` line is only required for earlier versions of
+> Nextflow, so depending on which version you have installed it might be
+> redundant; all it does is enable the latest functionality of modular Nextflow
+> design.

 Here we have two separate parts.
 The first is the *workflow definition*, while
 the last is a *process*.
 Let's go through them both in more detail!